Ziad235/CQTS-Lab/homework/1--Type-Theory/1-2--Inductive-Types.lagda.md

 false or y = y
 ```

-Here is the definition of logical implication.
+Here's the definition of logical implication.
 There is a strange
 feature of this definition which has a fancy Latin name: "ex falso
 quodlibet" --- false implies anything.
 Over the course of this and the
 next lecture, we'll see why this is a useful principle to take, even